 2 cups of homemade beef broth

-(or 2 cups canned beef broth)
+(or 2 cups bought beef broth)

 1 15.5 oz canned tomatoes, diced